MicrosoftDocs/powerquery-docs/powerquery-docs/handling-authentication.md

 ]
 ```

-In this case, the data source supports tenant discovery based on OpenID Connect (OIDC) or similar protocol.
-This allows the connector to determine the correct Azure AD endpoint to use based on one or more parameters in the data source path.
+In the following case, the data source supports tenant discovery based on OpenID Connect (OIDC) or similar protocol.
+This ability allows the connector to determine the correct Azure AD endpoint to use based on one or more parameters in the data source path.
 This dynamic discovery approach allows the connector to support Azure B2B.

 ```powerquery-m